Housing Supports and Outreach

 SAFER (Shelter Aid for Elderly Renters)

 Helps make rents affordable for BC seniors with low to moderate incomes.
-Provides monthly payments to reimburse rents for eligible BC residents who are age 60 or over and who pay rent for their homes.
-BC Housing provides SAFER reimbursements to more than 17,000 households.
+Provides monthly payments to subsidize rents for eligible BC residents who are age 60 or over and who pay rent for their homes.

 SOURCES Rent Bank

-We may offer a short term funding source to low-income individuals and families who are at risk of homelessness for home eviction due to lack of, or shortage of, a monthly rent payment, utility arrears, damage deposit or other circumstance, as long as the loan completely alleviates the crisis.
+We may offer a one-time loan to low-income individuals and families who are at risk of homelessness for home eviction due to lack of, or shortage of, a monthly rent payment, utility arrears, damage deposit or other circumstance, as long as the loan completely alleviates the crisis.
 Other eligibility criteria apply including having a steady source of income to repay the loan.